loophp/service-alias-autoregister-bundle/README.md

 ## Description

-The [S.O.L.I.D. principles][41] are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
+The [S.O.L.I.D. principles][41] are a quintet of design guidelines aimed at enhancing the clarity, flexibility, and maintainability of software designs.

-One of these principles is the [Open-Closed Principle][42], which promotes the use of interfaces instead of concrete implementations.
+Among these is the [Open-Closed Principle][42], which advocates for the use of interfaces over concrete implementations.

-In Symfony, when injecting services, we usually rely on concrete service implementations rather than using an interface.
-This makes our code less flexible and sometimes harder to test.
+In Symfony, the usual practice is to depend on concrete service implementations when injecting services, as opposed to utilizing an interface.
+Unfortunately, this approach compromises our code's flexibility and occasionally complicates testing.

-This issue can be fixed in Symfony by [adding aliases][50] in the container.
+Fortunately, this limitation can be overcome in Symfony by [manually introducing aliases][50] in the container for each class, a method that enhances flexibility and testing capabilities.
-Sadly, you have to do it manually and for each class.

-Then, in order to fix this issue and improve this behavior, this bundle will declare new aliases in the Symfony container.

-Aliases are automatically created when the discovered services implements interfaces.

-If a service implements 3 interfaces, 3 new aliases are created in the container.
+To rectify this issue and augment this practice, this bundle will declare new aliases in the Symfony container.
+Consequently, when a discovered service implements interfaces, aliases are automatically generated.
+For example, if a service implements three interfaces, the container will automatically create three new corresponding aliases.

-Aliases are automatically created using the service's class FQDN, when the discovered services implements one or many interfaces.
+These aliases are automatically created using the Fully Qualified Domain Name (FQDN) of the service's class when the discovered services implement one or several interfaces.

-Aliases let you inject services using interfaces and named parameters instead of specific implementations and thus, fix the [Open-Closed Principle][42] that we usually do not follow.
+Leveraging aliases allows the injection of services using interfaces and named parameters instead of specific implementations, thereby addressing the often neglected Open-Closed Principle.
+In this way, our code becomes more adherent to S.O.L.I.D. principles, specifically the Open-Closed Principle, and hence more robust and easier to manage.

 The following examples are showing an existing situation, as you can see, we do not respect that principle and we inject an concrete implementation directly:

 ```php
 <?php